shensquared/setrock/README.md

 Once you restart your services with these changes, you should now be able to authenticate using Petrock.

-## What information can I query?
+## What information do I get about a user?

 Given a user's access token (see [this guide](https://developer.okta.com/blog/2019/10/21/illustrated-guide-to-oauth-and-oidc) if you're unsure what that is), you can query Petrock's user info endpoint at `https://petrock.mit.edu/oidc/userinfo`.
-The access token will need to be provided in the HTTP Authorization header in te Bearer scheme ([see](https://swagger.io/docs/specification/authentication/bearer-authentication/)).
+The access token will need to be provided in the HTTP Authorization header using the Bearer scheme ([see](https://swagger.io/docs/specification/authentication/bearer-authentication/)).

 Assuming you set your OIDC scopes as described above (with `openid`, `email`, and `profile`), you will be able to get back a JSON with the following keys: